• Skip to main content

 • Berries - strawberries, raspberries and blueberries

-• Tropical fruit - mango, passionfruit and pineapple or kiwi fruit
+• Tropical fruit - mango, passionfruit and pineapple or kiwi fruit.
+Don't forget the Passion fruit coulis!

 • Cherries & chocolate - cherries, chocolate flakes and coconut flakes